 There has been a number of challenges during 2018/19 in particular the increasing costs of providing social care placements for children and housing benefit subsidy.
-Against these challenges the financial result for services for the year is an overspend of £4.094 million.
-Table 1. shows the outturn for services (direct cost) across each of the three directorates.
+Against these challenges the financial result for services for the year is an overspend of £4.094 million (£2.058 million when including non-service areas).
+Table 1. shows the outturn for service across each of the three directorates.